sasha-ruby/sasha-ruby.github.io/_posts/2015-01-05-life-expectancy-in-Canada-by-province-and-health-expenditure.md

 Shiny app code is available on [GitHub](https://github.com/sasha-ruby/healthexp).

+The app has also been listed in on [Goverment of Canada Open Data portal Apps Gallery](http://open.canada.ca/en/apps/life-expectancy-canadian-provinces-health-expenditure).

 ## Data source

 The data is obtained from the following data tables to combine life expectancy,